zxing-js/ngx-scanner/.github/ISSUE_TEMPLATE/Feature_request.md

 assignees: ''

 ---
+* Attention!
+This Project is looking for maintainers.
+Your issues will not be resolved by the authors.
+You are more than welcome to fix the issue and open a pull-request*

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]